 The table below lists the historical price-to-book (P/B) ratios by sector, calculated using S&P 500 companies.
 It’s important to remember that the valuations of different sectors can’t be compared directly with each other using price-to-book ratio.
 To evaluate whether a sector might be undervalued/overvalued, today’s P/B should be compared against the sector’s historical average.

 For the lastest data, check the sector valuation datasets provided by Siblis Research.

 S&P 500 - Price-to-Book by Sector

-Purchase monthly sector specific P/B, P/E, FCF Yields, EV/EBITDA and CAPE ratios since 12/31/1979 and do your own valuation analysis.
+Purchase historical sector specific P/B, P/E, FCF Yields, EV/EBITDA and CAPE ratios since 12/31/1979, provided on a monthly/quarterly level and do your own valuation analysis.

 P/B ratio’s relationship with stock market returns